gairik9/mern-advance-authentication/README.md

 Vite: A fast and modern build tool for optimized development.

 **🎯 Key Features in Action**\
-Signup Process with Email Verification\
+Signup Process with Email Verification.

 **User registers and receives an OTP via email.**\
 The OTP is verified to activate the account.\